-Back from the holidays with Katrin; after the week (and a long weekend) when we drove 300 kilometers a day, spent 20 hours on average in all cities visited and slept in a different bed every night, I can say: our batteries are charged.
+Back from holidays; after the week (and a long weekend) when I drove 300 kilometers a day, spent 20 hours on average in all cities visited and slept in a different bed every night, I can say: batteries are charged.

 It’s hard to fit in yet – whenever I close my eyes, the road seems moving fast.
 The 100+ unanswered e-mails and the 5000+ RSS flood is over though, and apart from knowing nothing about the Olympics, it feels like being back in the world again.